 Lynn Eamer was a stern woman who terrified me.
 Mrs. Eamer taught me the importance of learning how to read.
 In my second year of piano, she discovered that I still hadn’t learned how to read notes (I was playing solely by ear).
 I still have the 100 lines she made me write of all the letter names.

 When we moved, I studied with a woman named Margaret Fraser.
 I only studied with her for a year.
 She loaned me a Reader’s Digest songbook, which for some odd reason, was never returned to her.
 I still use it when I play at gigs.
-Margaret wanted me to more relaxed.
+Margaret wanted me to be more relaxed.
 I played at either one extreme or the other (tense versus relaxed and sloppy).

 Elizabeth Mahaffy had the challenge of teaching me as a pre-teen and teen.
 She was very sympathetic to the woes of teenaged angst.
-Elizabeth told me weekly to "listen to what you're playing" and taught me having a compassionate ear is very important.
+Elizabeth told me weekly to "listen to what you're playing" and taught me that having a compassionate ear is very important.

 Elinor Lawson taught me for four years at the University of Lethbridge.
 I completed my B.A. in Music and my Gr.
 10 piano with her.
 Elinor is an incredible accompanist with perfect pitch.